-JosephMill installs roofing systems using CertainTeed and Atlas materials two of the most trusted brands in the residential roofing industry.
+JosephMill installs roofing systems using Atlas materials, one of the most trusted brands in the residential roofing industry.
 Every material recommendation is based on your roof geometry, local weather exposure, and long-term performance goals.

 The material on your roof is the first and most critical line of defense between your home and the weather conditions it faces every year.
 In Louisiana and Texas, where hurricane season, high heat, coastal humidity, and severe hail are regular threats, the quality and suitability of your roofing material directly determines how long your roof performs and how well it protects your home.